Mansa district, India

 Mansa district is a district in the state of Punjab, India.
+Mansa is called the “Area of White Gold” because of its location in the cotton belt of Punjab.
+The district is located in southernmost region of the state.
+It is home to the talwandi sabo power project and the Mansa Solar Power Plant.

-The district headquarters is Mansa city.
-Mansa district was formed on 13 April 1992 from the erstwhile district of Bathinda.
-The district has three tehsils: Mansa, Budhlada and Sardulgarh; and five development blocks: Mansa, Budhlada, Sardulgarh, Bhikhi and Jhunir.
+Mansa has three tehsils: Mansa, Budhlada and Sardulgarh; and five development blocks: Mansa, Budhlada, Sardulgarh, Bhikhi and Jhunir.
+The district is part of the Faridkot division.